vuex-orm/vuex-orm-next/docs/guide/repository/inserting-data.md

 */
 ```

-If you insert data containing relationships, all of them would be instantiated as a new model istances and gets returned.
+If you insert data containing relationships, all of them would be instantiated as a new model instances and returned.
 Here is an example where a user "has many" posts.

 ```js
 const user = store.$repo(User).save({